 Participants have a full and immediate vested interest in the portion of their accounts contributed by them and the earnings on such contributions.
-A participant will become 100 percent vested in any Company contributions upon completion of three years of vesting service or upon attainment of age 65 while an employee of the Company or an affiliated company.
-In addition, a participant's account will become 100 percent vested if the participant's termination with the Company or an affiliated company was due to any one of the following (i) retirement under the terms of a Honeywell pension plan in which the participant participates; (ii) disability (as defined under the plan provisions); (iii) death; (iv) a reduction in force or layoff (as determined by the Company); or (v) a participant's business unit is sold or divested.
-A participant will also become 100 percent vested in any Company contributions in the event the Company terminates or permanently discontinues contributions to the Plan.
+A participant will become 100 percent vested in any Employer contributions upon completion of three years of vesting service or upon attainment of age 65 while an employee of the Employer or an affiliated company.
+In addition, a participant's account will become 100 percent vested if the participant's termination with the Employer or an affiliated company was due to any one of the following (i) retirement under the terms of an Employer pension plan in which the participant participates; (ii) disability (as defined under the plan provisions); (iii)

+death; (iv) a reduction in force or layoff (as determined by the Employer); or (v) a participant's business unit is sold or divested.
+A participant will also become 100 percent vested in any Employer contributions in the event the Employer permanently discontinues contributions to or terminates the Plan.